LCIDINEGI/UN-Datathon/README.md

 #### Goals:

-- [Team Develop]() : that addresses a global or local sustainability challenge.
+- Team Develop: that addresses a global or local sustainability challenge.
-- [Implementation](): the solution is realistic and scalable, and it has great potential to be implemented as a permanent service.-
+- Implementation: the solution is realistic and scalable, and it has great potential to be implemented as a permanent service.-
-- [Innovation]() : the team's idea shows 'out of the box' thinking, and the team's solution is groundbreaking.
+- Innovation: the team's idea shows 'out of the box' thinking, and the team's solution is groundbreaking.
-- [Methods]() : the technology behind the idea is impressive, and the solution incorporates new methods.
+- Methods: the technology behind the idea is impressive, and the solution incorporates new methods.
-- [Presentation]() : the project was well presented, making the idea more appealing.
+- Presentation: the project was well presented, making the idea more appealing.
-- [Visualization]() : the data visualization is attractive, innovative, and user-friendly.
+- Visualization: the data visualization is attractive, innovative, and user-friendly.

 #### Big Dataset